seedstack/website/content/guides/create/reusable-function/packaging.md

 # Semantic versioning

+We recommend to use [semantic versioning](http://semver.org/) for your function:

-First release must use the 1.0.0 version.
-The first digit is use for major update and ascendent compatibility breaking change.
-The second digit is used for feature updates.
-The third digit is used for fix updates.
+* First release must use the 1.0.0 version,
+* The first digit is use for major updates and breaking changes,
+* The second digit is used for new features,
+* The third digit is used for fixes.

-It is also possible to release milestones (1.0.0-M1) or relase candidates (1.0.0-RC1) for early integration in projects.
+It is also possible to release milestones (1.0.0-M1) or release candidates (1.0.0-RC1) for early integration in projects.

-# Quality

-Sonar grade B is required by the function to be published.